 By Friday, I decided I’d take one more shot at a whale-watching trip.
 I was running low on cash and didn’t want to get more, so I booked a boat through the resort.
 Since I had my own car and didn’t need transportation, it was only a few dollars more than booking direct at the marina.
 Worth it to not have to pay an ATM fee again.

 Unfortunately, my final trip wasn’t nearly as good as the first two.
-We left more than an hour late because the guy was determined to fill every last seat in the glass-bottom boat.
+We left more than an hour late because the boat captain was determined to fill every last seat in the glass-bottom boat.
 Frustrating, since at the original time of departure, there would have only been 5 of us.
-But no, this guy wasn’t having that.

-I was so frustrated by the time I got back to the resort and I had to run to my room to make my conference call in time.
-After the call, I decided to go back by the activities desk where I’d booked the trip to make a friendly complaint.
+I was so frustrated by the time I got back to the resort and barely made my conference call in time.
+After the call, I swung by the activities desk where I’d booked the trip to make a friendly complaint.
 To my surprise, they refunded my money!
 I guess there are some benefits to booking through the resort after all.

-I spent the final night of my trip sitting on my balcony watching the sun set and the whales putting on yet another show.
+I spent the final night of my trip sitting on my balcony watching the sunset while the whales put on yet another show.
 I saw several of them leap out of the water in a full breach and even got a few good pictures.
 (Remind me again why it’s necessary to pay for a whale-watching trip in this town?)
 Of all the whales we did see between the two trips – that’s one thing I’ve never seen them do up close.
 So cool.